-Deadline: By 10pm on Monday, February 21.
+Deadline: By 9pm on Sunday, February 25

 Submission: Word document uploaded to Quercus and emailed to two team members.
 Details: This draft should be as close to the final version as possible.
-You will receive feedback on your near-final draft from the TAs and from your team members - a valuable opportunity to improve your chapter before the final version is due.
+Your submission is graded for completion and you will receive feedback from your team members - a valuable opportunity to improve your chapter before the final version is due.
 This assignment not only gives you the opportunity to get feedback on your writing, but it also reinforces the importance of the revision process in writing - after all, most of writing is revising!